-For the year ended December 31, 2018, revenues from governmental activities totaled \$87,491,291, which was an increase of \$4,923,368 or six percent from the prior year.
+For the year ended December 31, 2019, revenues from governmental activities totaled \$89,820,214, which was an increase of \$2,328,923 or three percent from the prior year.
 This increase is primarily due to an increase in assessment revenue due to an increase in the district's budget.

-Total expenses for the district increased in comparison to 2017 by \$3,365,003 or four percent.
-This was primarily due to an increase in the Office of Chief Appraiser and Board of Directors expenses as a result of an increase in salaries, legal expenses, and pension and OPEB expenses related to current year valuations.
+Total expenses for the district increased in comparison to 2018 by \$2,621,825 or three percent.
+This was primarily due to an increase in the information systems and administration/building services expenses as a result of an increase in computer equipment, computer software, furniture, and repairs.